Orphey/eXa/README.md

 # eXa

 eXa is a control application for your working hours.
 Log when you arrive at work and when you leave.
-Add some comments for evry days and make statistics with the location, the hours, the projects you work.
+Add some comments for every days and make statistics with the location, the hours, the projects you work.

 ## Techs